 One of the legal foundations fundamental to the franchise business model has been that, absent special circumstances, a franchisor is generally not responsible for the acts, omissions, or liabilities of its franchisees, whether with respect to the franchisees' employees or otherwise.
-In the last several years, this principle has been the subject of differing and inconsistent interpretations at the National Labor Relations Board and in the courts, and the question of whether a franchisor can be held liable for the actions or liabilities of a franchisee under a vicarious liability theory, sometimes called "joint employer," has become highly fact dependent and generally uncertain.
-Further, legislation has been proposed from time to time to require franchisors to be responsible for ensuring franchisee compliance with certain laws.
-A regulatory, judicial or legislative determination that we are a "joint employer" with our franchisees or that our franchisees are part of one unified system subject to joint and several liability could subject us and/or our franchisees to liability for employment-related, health and safety related and other liabilities of our franchisees and could cause us to incur other costs that have a material adverse effect on our results of operations.
+In the last several years, this principle has been the subject of differing and inconsistent interpretations at the National Labor Relations Board ("NLRB") and in the courts, and the question of whether a franchisor can be held liable for the actions or liabilities of a franchisee under a vicarious liability theory, sometimes called "joint employer," has become highly fact dependent and generally uncertain.
+The effective date of a new joint employer rule announced by the NLRB that would expand liability for franchisors has been extended to February 26, 2024.
+The status of the rule remains uncertain, pending resolution of legal and legislative challenges with respect to the rule.
+Further, legislation has been proposed from time to time to require franchisors to be responsible for ensuring franchisees or that our franchisees are part of one unified system subject to joint and several liability could subject us and/or our franchisees to liability for employment-related, health and safety related and other liabilities of our franchisees and could cause us to incur other costs that have a material adverse effect on our profitability, which would adversely impact our business, financial condition, and results of operations.